w3f/polkadot-wiki/docs/general/kusama/kusama-claims.md

 ![kusama save backup](../../assets/kusama/kusama_backup_account.png)

 6. Save your encrypted keystore locally.
-Ideally, you would also save it on an external hard drive or thumb drive, or print it out and be able to re-enter it later.
+Ideally, you would also save it on an external hard drive or thumb drive or print it out and be able to re-enter it later.
 You should not store it in cloud storage, email it to yourself, etc. You can use this backup file to restore your account.
    The seed in the backup file is not readable unless it is decrypted with the password.

 7. The account now appears in your Accounts tab and is backed up to the keystore you just saved.

-8. Click on the DOT identicon to copy the address to the clipboard.
+8. Click on the **DOT identicon** to copy the address to the clipboard.
    ![kusama copy address](../../assets/kusama/kusama_copy_address.png)

 ### Using Polkawallet

 1. Install [Polkawallet](https://polkawallet.io).
 Click "Download" and select the link corresponding to the platform you are using.
-On Android you may need to allow installing apps from external sources.
+On Android, you may need to allow installing apps from external sources.
 On iOS, you may need to "trust" Polkawallet in the "General > Profiles & Device Management > Enterprise App" section before running the app.